asasmith/asasmith.dev/src/posts/tech-interview-1-js-execution-model.md

   visualizer so I've rewritten that code using `Promise`.
 I've also added a `log` function to help with the visualization)

-## Closing Thoughts

 This question reminded me how important it is to understand not just what JavaScript does, but when it does it.
-Before this technical interview I would've said I had a good mental model of how async code works but realizing how the microtask and task queues work helped me connect a few lingering gaps in my mental model.
+Before this technical interview I would've said I had a good mental model of how async code works but realizing how the microtask and task queues work helped me connect a few lingering gaps.
 Now that I’ve internalized the way the event loop processes Promises, async/await, and setTimeout/setInterval, I’ll be more confident when questions like this come up.

-Next up: not every technical interview leaves me wishing for a do-over.
-In the next post, I’ll break down a question I nailed — a moment where preparation and curiosity paid off.
+Next up: a question I actually nailed and how I approached it.